elastic/kibana/packages/kbn-plugin-generator/README.md

     Build a distributable archive of your plugin.

+  - `yarn dev --watch`

+    Builds and starts the watch mode of your ui browser side plugin so it can be picked up by Kibana in development.

 To start kibana run the following command from Kibana root.

   - `yarn start`

-    Start kibana and it will automatically include this plugin.
+    Start kibana and, if you had previously run in another terminal `yarn dev --watch` at the root of your plugin, it will automatically include this plugin.
 You can pass any arguments that you would normally send to `bin/kibana`

       ```
       yarn start --elasticsearch.hosts http://localhost:9220